SanthoshU16/SmartMathApp/README.md

-# SmartMathApp
+#🧠 SmartMathApp

-# 🌀 Fibonacci Curve Web Application
+Mathematical Assistant — Fibonacci Curve Visualizer

 A **Spring Boot 3.2.3** web app that generates and visualizes Fibonacci spirals with an **interactive, responsive web interface**.